 RADIO STATION - WFBU - 94.7

 WFBU is the 24/7 LP (low power) FM radio station at The Baptist College of Florida.
-The 94.7 FM station broadcasts a variety of positive Christian music and uplifting programs featuring BCF students, faculty, staff, special guests, and chapel services.
+The 94.7 FM station broadcasts a variety of positive Christian music and can be heard in the Graceville area.